hashicorp/nomad/website/source/guides/upgrade/upgrade-specific.html.md

 ## Nomad 0.10.2

+### Preemption Panic Fixed

+Nomad 0.10.2 fixes a [server crashing bug][gh-6787] present in scheduler preemption since 0.9.0.
+Users unable to immediately upgrade to Nomad 0.10.2 can [disable preemption][preemption-api] to avoid the panic.

+### Dangling Docker Container Cleanup

 Nomad 0.10.2 addresses an issue occurring in heavily loaded clients, where containers are started without being properly managed by Nomad.
 Nomad 0.10.2 introduced a reaper that detects and kills such containers.